chihacknight/chihacknight.org/README.md

 ## Protocols

-**Cancelled presenters** If a presenter cancels without enough time to book another presenter or do an open hack, add `CANCELLED PRESENTATION` to the event title.
+**Cancelled presenters** If a presenter cancel after we have sent out our email blast, we add `CANCELLED PRESENTATION` to the event title and update the description of the event noting that it will be an open hack event.
 Example: https://chihacknight.org/events/2018/10/09/censusbureau.html

 ## Projects and People